gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 85: May 06, Wednesday
+**Today's Progress**: Working on array data structure that can store multiple other data types, and solved problems combined with loops and conditional statements.

 ## Day 84: May 05, Tuesday
 **Today's Progress**: Solving more problems with while loops in Ruby, leveraging the conditional statements inside it that evaluates to a Boolean value.